johnsmorgan/imstack/README.md

     imstack.world2ts(112.334341, +5.32321)

 ### Generating a summary image
-The script make_moment.py gives an example of extracting a summary image (or images) of each pixel.
+The script `make_moment.py` gives an example of extracting a summary image (or images) of each pixel.
 In this case, generating mean, standard deviation and higher moments of the time series with high- and low-pass filters optionally applied. `mpi4py` is used for parallelisation.
-Run the script with the `-h' flag for instructions.
+Run the script with the `-h` flag for instructions.

 ## Credit